China anti-graft watchdog visits Roche amid pharma crackdown

-SHANGHAI/ZURICH Swiss drugmaker Roche Holding AG ROG.VX said it had been visited by a unit of China's anti-trust regulator, apart of a widening crackdown on corruption and high prices in the country's pharmaceutical sector.
+SHANGHAI/ZURICH Swiss drugmaker Roche Holding AG said it had been visited by a unit of China's anti-trust regulator - a move that comes amid a widening crackdown on corruption and high prices in the country's pharmaceutical sector.

 Roche said its offices in the eastern city of Hangzhou had been visited by a unit of the State Administration for Industry and Commerce (SAIC).
 The SAIC usually takes the lead in cases of bribery and corruption.